rubsc/ScenTreesMakie.jl/docs/src/tutorial/tutorial1.md

 A scenario tree/lattice is organized in levels which corresponds to stages ``1,\ldots,T``.
 Each node in a stage has a specified number of predecessors as defined by the branching structure.
 A node represents a possible state of the stochastic process and the vertices represents the possibility of transition between the two connected nodes.
 A scenario tree differs from a scenario lattice by the condition that each node in stage ``t`` must have one predecessor in stage ``t-1``.
 For a lattice, that is not the case; all the nodes in stage ``t-1`` share the same children in stage ``t``.

-## Goal of `ScenTrees.jl`
+## Goal of `ScenTreesMakie.jl`

 We model stochastic processes by scenario trees and scenario lattices.
 The distributions of these processes may be continuous and involves parameters that are uncertain.

-The goal  of `ScenTrees.jl` is to approximate the distributions of these stochastic processes by discrete distributions with finite number of scenarios of the random variables.
+The goal  of `ScenTreesMakie.jl` is to approximate the distributions of these stochastic processes by discrete distributions with finite number of scenarios of the random variables.
 We generate a valuated probability scenario tree or a scenario lattice which represents the stochastic process in the best way possible using the stochastic approximation algorithm.
 These processes are random and represent uncertainty at a particular state and at a certain point in time.

 These approximations should be tractable, which is small enough to allow for reasonable calculation times, but is large enough to capture the important features of the problem.
 We use the concept of multistage distance to determine the quality of the approximations